mercury-telemetry/mercury-telemetry/CONTRIBUTING.md

 ## Pull request process and guidelines
 1. Check that there are no conflicts and your request passes Travis build as well as coveralls requirements.
 Check the log if any of the 3 checks fail.
-2. Give the description of the issue that you want to resolve in the pull request message.
+2. Give the description of the issue that you want to resolve in the pull request message and fill the Pull Request template accordingly.
 Include the relevant issue number if applicable.
+If PR template is not followed to describe and define a PR, it will not be reviewed.
 3. Wait for the maintainers to review your pull request and do the changes if requested.

 #### Guidelines for making a PR